Tag: Panmunjeom

 Carl W. House

-Carl House and the other POWs lived on hope and they were planning to make an escape by rationing their own food (rice), storing it in a worn shirt to store it safely in the ceiling.
-Just as Bert, Andy, and he were about to make their attempt to escape, the POWs were moved to another building and the guards found the rations.
-He shares that he left Camp 3 in August 1953 and crossed the DMZ in September.
-He remembers eating many bowls of ice cream after his rescue.
+Carl House explains he and the other POWs lived on hope and they were planning to make an escape by rationing their own food (rice) by storing it in a worn shirt in the ceiling of their hut.
+He describes just a few days before he and his friends were about to make their attempt to escape, they were moved to another building and the guards found the rations.

 Cecil Phipps